GowriSankhar04/Lung-Disease-Classification/Readme.md

 Developed a Kotlin Android App with backend integration

-Deployed in play store (currently in review for production)
+launched the app on play store

 Focus on educational and research applications